Use of Pricing Tables in Web Design – Starkly Comparison

 Blue Pricing Table

-Do you find use of tables necessary for those who provide services?
-Is it important to show flagrant comparison between plans?
+Do you find the use of tables necessary for those who provide services?
+Is it important to show a flagrant comparison between plans?
 Do you have any particular example that you think will be a good sample for those who want to create advanced tables?
 We are looking forward to hearing from you.